 This is a great plan for F2 visa holders.
 It is available for durations as little as 5 days and up to 1,456 days.
 You can choose the deductible and co-insurance that works best for you.
 After you pay the chosen deductible, the plan pays either 100% up to the policy maximum or the plan pays 80% up to $5,000, then 100% to the policy maximum, depending on the co-insurance you choose.
-It is very popular for families with young children because for every parent insured under the plan, a dependent child up to 10 years of age is covered at no additional cost; it is considered a family friendly plan.
+It is very popular for families with young children because for every parent insured under the plan, a dependent child 9 years of age and younger is covered at no additional cost; it is considered a family friendly plan.
 Complete Details

 Atlas Essential America